messlem99/proof-of-physical-consistency-sim/README.md

 # proof-of-physical-consistency-sim
-A Python-based simulation framework for the "Proof of Physical Consistency" (PoPC) pre-consensus protocol, designed to mitigate False Data Injection (FDI) attacks in decentralized P2P energy trading markets.
+A Python-based simulation framework for the physics-aware pre-consensus protocol, designed to mitigate False Data Injection (FDI) attacks in decentralized P2P energy trading markets.

 # A Physics-Aware Pre-Consensus Protocol for False Data Injection Mitigation in DAG-Based Peer-to-Peer Energy Trading